Smooth Sensitivity for Learning Differentially-Private yet Accurate Rule Lists

 \textbf{Confidence threshold for minimum support (Line~\ref{line:confidence}).} One remaining issue with the proposed smooth sensitivity framework is that the minimum support requirement may jeopardize the DP guarantees.
 For instance, consider $\dataset$ a dataset and a fixed minimum support $\minsupp$, and let $\arule$ a rule.
 Suppose that after applying rule $\arule$, the number of points remaining for classification $\nleft{r}$ is exactly equal to $\minsupp$.
 Let also $\dataset'$ be a dataset neighbouring $\dataset$ that misses one of the samples not caught by $\arule$ in $\dataset$.
 Then, the support of $\dataset'$ after applying rule $r$ is strictly smaller than $\minsupp$ so any rule will necessarily be discarded because it is a stopping condition.
 Again, this breaks any DP guarantees, as the resulting model may change significantly due to the absence of a single sample in the dataset.
-To solve this issue in the proposed algorithm, we consider a threshold for minimum support that in most cases preserve the DP guarantees.
+To solve this issue in the proposed algorithm, we consider a threshold for minimum support that in most cases preserves the DP guarantees.
 Knowing that counting queries have a global sensitivity of $1$, after each split of the dataset, we add Laplace noise $\sim Lap\big(\frac{\Delta_1 f = 1}{\varepsilon}\big)$ to the noisy support.
 If the noisy support is under a given predefined threshold then we stop here and use the default classification, while otherwise we keep adding rules.
 To determine the threshold, assume that $\Lambda$ and $\varepsilon$ are fixed and we want a confidence $\mathcal{C} = 0.98$.
 When the added noise is negative (\emph{i.e.}, the noisy support is lower than the exact support), the algorithm does not add any rule even if the smooth sensitivity computation remains exact.
 However, when the noisy support is above the exact support, we need to assess how large the added noise can be.
 This can be done by studying the distribution of the Laplace noise to determine at what value $t$ it will be above the confidence $\mathcal{C}$.
 More precisely, we search for $t>0$ such that : $ \int_{-\infty}^t Lap(x|b) \, dx \geq \mathcal{C} \iff t \geq - \frac{\log(2) +\log(1- \mathcal{C})}{\varepsilon}$.
 The confidence threshold is $\mathcal{T} = 1 + \lfloor t \rfloor$ (Algorithm~\ref{alg:threshold}).